 Leave your food in the fridge for too long

-The fridge is a space for everyone in the office to share, so show some consideration and get rid of anything you don’t plan on eating in a timely fashion.
+The fridge is a space for everyone in the office to share, so remind employees to show some consideration and get rid of anything they don’t plan on eating in a timely fashion.
 The last thing co-workers want is their fresh food sitting next to a green sandwich (or what looks to have previously been a sandwich).

-It’s also worth taking into account how much space you’re taking up when storing your lunch.
-One to two boxes is generally fine, but if you’re bringing in your weekly shop plus a few extra snacks to get you through, you’ll likely cause some annoyance amongst colleagues.
+It’s also worth taking into account how much space people are taking up when storing their lunch.
+One to two boxes is generally fine, but if you notice employees bringing in their weekly shop plus a few extra snacks, it’ll likely cause some annoyance amongst colleagues.

 To stop this issue in its tracks, implementing some office fridge rules is a must.
 Put notices around the kitchen and inform staff that anything left in the fridges on a Friday afternoon will be thrown out unless it’s clearly labelled.
 You could even keep some labels and a pen in the kitchen area so there are no excuses for not doing it.